-Regions are encouraged to promote a shift to 2-year exceptions-based grant workplans which should be aligned with 2-year NPM guidance.
-The State Grants Subgroup of the ECOS-EPA Partnership and Performance Workgroup will review and address implementation considerations and provide additional guidance, as needed, during the second quarter of 2015.
-[Additional information to be added.]
+Regions are encouraged to promote a shift to multi-year PPG grant workplans which should be aligned with the new 2-year NPM guidances.
+The Office of Grants and Debarment (OGD) engaged the State Grants Subgroup of the ECOS-EPA Partnership and Performance Workgroup to amend GPI 12-06: Timely Obligation, Award and Expenditure of EPA Grant Funds.
+The GPI includes provisions encouraging NPMs and regions to use multi-year grant workplans, enumerates the benefits of such an approach, the process for adjustments and revisions, and other pertinent topics.
+The State Grants Subgroup will review and address implementation considerations and OGD will provide additional guidance, as needed.